gregogolla/investrak-iicdocs/finance_accounts.md

 If your account has the required permissions you can add a new finance account.
 Click on the three horizontal dot menu on the Finance Accounts page and select the `New Account` option.

 The `New Account` dialog page opens up.
-Use this page to enter a new transaction.
+Use this page to enter a new account.

 ![alt text](images/10.5_Add_Finance_Account_Page.png "Add Finance Account page")